adiwg/mdBook/mdtranslator/phone.md

     end
 ````

-__phoneServiceType:__ *alphaNumeric* - a user provided description of the phone service e.g. voice, fax, or sms.
+__phoneServiceType:__ *string* - a user provided description of the phone service e.g. voice, fax, or sms.

-__phoneName:__ *text* - an open text field to describe the phone e.g. 'main office' or 'Joe's mobile'.
+__phoneName:__ *string* - an open text field to describe the phone e.g. 'main office' or 'Joe's mobile'.

 __phoneNumber:__ *alphaNumeric* - the phone number.
 No format for the phone number is enforced.

 ---
 [base](../mdtranslator/internal_object.md) <br>
 [parent](../mdtranslator/contacts.md)